davidwl/AppLaunchpad/docs/navigation-advanced.md

 ### context
 - **type**: object
 - **description**: sends the specified object as context to the view.
-Use this property in combination with the dynamic **pathSegment** to receive the context through the context listeners of Luigi Client.
+Use this property in combination with the dynamic **pathSegment** to receive the context through the context listeners of AppLaunchpad Client.
 This is an alternative to using the dynamic value in the **viewUrl**.

 <!-- add-attribute:class:warning -->
 > **NOTE**: Context should not be used to create the path or URL as this can lead to errors.
 Please use one of the methods described in the [dynamically changeable paths](#dynamically-changeable-paths) section instead.